Woojinnz/compendium/README.md

 This compendium is structured into different folders each respective of their content types

 #### Code
-The code folder contains the code required to train the machine learning model and other utility files.\
+The codebase folder contains the code required to train the machine learning model and other utility files.\
 Specific details can be found under the ```details/How to run the code.md``` files

 #### Details
-The details folder contains the necessary explaination regarding the project.
+The details folder contains the necessary explanation regarding the project.

 You should ideally read in this order
 1) How to run the code